 This scenario stemmed from China stopping import of U.S. recyclables in 2017.
 They did this because there was too much contamination in it, and they had too much overall volume.
 China made it public that they were going to stop importing U.S. recyclables in ~2010 with the “Green Shield” policy and then enacted the cutoff in ~2017 with what is referred to as “Green Sword.”
 This immediately dropped the value of the U.S.’s recyclable materials.
 The value drop was also due to a minimal number of domestic recyclable material processors.
 The demand to want to recycle in the U.S. remains strong, but the infrastructure and ability to process the materials is low.
 Some Teton County Transfer Station processing system & infrastructure limitations that have caused the elimination of recycling some materials in Teton Valley.
 For example, magazines and catalogs are no longer accepted as a recyclable since the material (currently!) has low market demand and value.
 These are fibrous materials and must be stored in a dry, covered space to be considered sellable.
-The current problem is that the Teton County Transfer Station’s Recycling Center does not have enough storage space due to the overall increased volume of diverted materials and required time to store the proper quantity of bales for a full shipment.
+The current problem is that the Teton County Transfer Station's Recycling Center does not have enough storage space due to the overall increased volume of diverted materials and required time to store the proper quantity of bales for a full shipment.

 Thus far, Teton County has been doing a great job in reinvesting any cost-savings associated with recycling back into its processing system and passing it back to the resident.
 This statement is in reference to the sale of recyclable material vs. processing costs of each material (net financial value of recycling).
 The sale of material allows the County to give residents a lower tip fee for diverted materials (Sorted materials are charged at $15/ton while unsorted is $80/ton).
 However, most recyclable materials processing cost is more than $15 per ton.
 The reinvestment in the processing system is reflected in increasing the staff and upgrading equipment to maximize the waste that can be diverted and recycled.
 For example, the recently purchased baler can manage a higher volume of material, a wider variety of materials, more safely and more efficiently.
 The volume of recyclable materials today could not be well-managed with the old baler.

 "Processing Cost” is often overlooked when talking about the financial value of recycling, specifically the sale of baled recyclables.
 Processing costs include collection bins at the transfer station, onsite weighing and transitioning to the recycling center, decontamination, baling each material, using equipment to move the bales, storing the bales, moving the bales onto a truck, and then transporting the materials to a processor.
 These operations are labor intensive which can become expensive if done inefficiently.
 The market value of baled materials is often lower than the expenses, therefore, most materials have a negative net value.
 Several materials do have a positive net value, such as steel and aluminum, which balance the financial sustainability of the overall recycling operations and provide the cost-savings to legitimize the equipment upgrades or additional labor.

 An often unrecognized value associated with diverting materials from being landfilled is “Landfilling Liability.”
 Teton Valley residents experienced the realization of “landfill liability” to the amount of over $3,000,000 when the local landfill was closed, capped and now requires monitoring for at least the next 30 years.
 Teton County budgets approximately $25,000 per year, however if a monitor well spikes past permitted levels, and remediation is necessary, costs could be in the $100,000s.
 Additionally Teton County residents remain liable for the materials landfilled at Circular Butte (Mud Lake).
 Therefore, if remediation is required at that site, we would have to pay costs associated with the percentage of tons Teton County contributed.

 Today’s recyclable material market is asking to provide cleaner and more separated traditional recyclables, hence the new guidelines per material type at Teton County Idaho’s Transfer Station: